History and Profile

 What follows is an anticipation of greater possibilities and opportunities awaiting SDO Quezon.
 True enough, DepEd Quezon has successfully passed ISO 9001:2015 surveillance audit by the External Auditing Party: Certification Partner Global (CPG) on September 4, 2020.
 It all happened under our current leaders.

-With a powerful all-male top management, SDO Quezon keeps its promise to continue sowing seeds of excellence in delivering quality services among its clienteles.
-But, this is not a one-man task.
+SDO Quezon keeps its promise to continue sowing seeds of excellence in delivering quality services among its clienteles.
+But, this is not a one-person task.
 It entails everyone’s effort.
 "Together, we unite as one!".